Does anybody really listen to the radio anymore? Ipods, the internet, and satellite radio have pretty much made AM/FM radio an antiquity.

 I watched the movie Before the Music Dies and I understand that radio is a business not just an art.
 It's still a pity that radio can't introduce listeners to new, innovative music on a regular basis.
 Enough of my soapbox ranting.
 Here's some FM radio stations that I still tune into when the mood strikes:

-104 WDKX- straight out of Rochester, NY.
+My favorite FM radio station of all time is 104 WDKX- straight out of Rochester, NY.
 It's the only locally owned and operated station in the Roc.
 The call letters for DKX stand for Frederick Douglass, Martin Luther King Jr., and Malcolm X. I grew up on this station and it brings back memories every time I tune in.
 104 has some unique radio shows including the Quiet Storm, Oldies on Saturday mornings, and the live mix shows on Saturday afternoons.
 You can now listen online.

 College stations have a great deal more freedom when it comes to radio programming.
 Commercials are far and few between and djs are more apt to play indy/underground music because they're allowed to!
 My favorite local radio show is "the slowFlow show" on 89.7 WITR (RIT's station).
 This hip-hop and R&B radio show was created by Jaythreeoh.
 As the host/selectah Jay plays a diverse mix of music- making sure to showcase local artists and underground/independent talent.
 Not only are the tunes on point- Mr. Jaytreezy has personality for days.
 Tune in weekdays from 9am-12pm.
 You can listen online.